engineerjoe440/stanley-solutions-blog/content/jupyter-lab-setup-for-electrical-engineers.md

 > Now, to cut to the chase...

+#### 0. Install Python

+The rest of these instructions really rely on Python already being installed.
+If you haven't done that, yet, now's the time to remedy the situation!

 #### 1. Install `pipx`

 Pipx is not a default package that's included with Python installations.
 So that's the first thing we'll need to install.